FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 Overview of the resolved and modelled scales in DNS and LES Simulations.
 :::

-DNS does not modell any scales, but rather resolves them all.
+DNS does not model any scales, but rather resolves them all.
 Thus this model can only be applied if the Kolmogorov scale is numerically resolved.

 The general idea of LES is to formulate equations for spatially filtered quantites.
 In case of LES this filter is given by